solidi/writing/writing-ideas.md

 1. A short on a writing to explain the feeling of being stuck in stalkyard/crossfire?
 1. A write about writing your last write up
     1. Set to a timer to publish later
-1. When I leave, all that's left my public writings
+1. When I leave, all that's left are my public writings
-1. Forever Project Traits (You may have a forever project)
-    1. Goes on for years
-    1. Nostalgic
-    1. Bubbling excitment
-    1. Pauses and rediscovery
-    1. Different groups of people over time
-    1. Never gets old
-    1. May have the ability to be popular
-    1. Challenges at all levels
-    1. Not attached to a company or job
-    1. Attracts others
 1. Turn down the blinds, shut off the apps
     1. When thing are selected to sunset
 1. I do laundry during system demos